sensboston/WPTweaker/README.md

 # WPTweaker
-It's a first XML-based registry tweaker for the Windows Phone 8.1 and Windows 10 Mobile You may easily add new hacks by modifying XML data file.
+It's a first XML-based registry tweaker for the Windows Phone 8.1 and Windows 10 Mobile.
+You may easily add new hacks by modifying XML data file.

 This app should work on the interop-unlocked Lumias and Samsung handsets ONLY.